chausner/PSBoinc/README.md

 ------------
 Install via ```Install-Module PSBoinc -Scope CurrentUser```.

+When building from source, the post-build step copies the module into `%USERPROFILE%\Documents\WindowsPowerShell\Modules\PSBoinc` and `%USERPROFILE%\Documents\PowerShell\Modules\PSBoinc` on Windows, and into `~/.local/share/powershell/Modules/PSBoinc` on Linux for easy testing.

 Usage
 -----
 RPC cmdlets operate in local or remote sessions.
 Local sessions are authenticated automatically: